justinrgarrard/world-of-naevis.net/docs/adventuring/loot.md

 > *Treasure, **35 lb.***
 >
 > ...
 The contents can be sold for 150 gp, after which this item reverts to an empty backpack.

+{: .note}
+> **Mixing Goods**
+>
+> While adventurers can stash their loot in the same backpack as their supplies, doing so may have unpredictable effects.
+It is generally unwise to place magical objects, poisonous glands, or other strange substances near one's rations and spell scrolls.